MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/contour-module/index.md

 ---
 title: "Contour Module | Microsoft Docs"
-description: Describes the Contour Module and provides its namespace, module name, API reference articles, and code examples. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The overview page for the Contour Module section contains a description of Contour lines, also known as isolines, and links to API reference articles and code examples. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""